medialab/gazouilloire/README.md

     ./gazouilloire/run.py
 ```

-- Data is stored in your Mongo/Elasticsearch, you can also export it easily with simple scripts such as those in the `bin` directory:
+- Data is stored in your MongoDB/ElasticSearch, which you can direcly query.
+But you can also export it easily with simple scripts such as those in the `bin` directory:

 ```bash
 # To export a csv with most fields (formatted similarily to [DMI's TCAT](https://github.com/digitalmethodsinitiative/dmi-tcat)):
 bin/export_csv_as_tcat.py

 # To export a csv of all tweets having a specific word in their text:
 bin/export_csv_as_tcat.py medialab

 # To export a csv of all tweets having one of many specific words in their text:
 bin/export_csv_as_tcat.py medialab digitalhumanities datajournalism '#python'

 # To export a csv of all tweets matching a specific MongoDB query, for instance by user_name:
 bin/export_csv_as_tcat.py "{'user_screen_name': 'medialab_ScPo'}"

 # To export a csv with the most useful fields:
 bin/export_csv.py

 # To export the whole text content of the tweets:
 bin/export_all_text.py
 ```